NY Rep.-elect Santos investigated for lying about his past

 “No, it’s not false at all,” he said.
 “It’s debatable.”

-In its opposition research on Santos, the Democratic Congressional Campaign Committee raised several red flags about the Republican's record — but also accepted some of his assertions, including his educational record, as fact.
-The report raised issues about his shaky financial standing and multiple evictions that left him thousands of dollars in debt.
+In its opposition research on Santos, the Democratic Congressional Campaign Committee raised several red flags about the Republican’s record — but also accepted some of his assertions, including his educational record, as fact.
+The 87-page dossier sought to tie him to the Jan.
+6 insurrection at the U.S. Capitol and his support for baseless claims of widespread fraud in the 2020 presidential election.
+The report also sought to depict him as a far-right candidate.
+But buried within its report, the DCCC had raised issues about his shaky financial standing and multiple evictions that left him thousands of dollars in debt.

 Federal campaign records show that he loaned his campaign more than $700,000, but the source of that money has yet to be explained.